 The Illinois State Universities Retirement System (SURS) provides retirement, disability, death, and survivors benefits to all eligible SURS participants and annuitants.
 You are automatically a SURS participant if you are employed in an ongoing position that requires you to work for at least one continuous academic term or four months, whichever is less.
 New employees must elect one of the three SURS retirement plans in which to participate.
 Your choice will govern the benefits available to you for life and cannot be changed or revoked.
 All eligible employees contribute eight percent of gross compensation before taxes.
 SURS short-term disability covers at 50 percent of monthly income after two months of unpaid medical leave.
 Visit the SURS web site at www.surs.org or contact the human resources department for more information.

 - Fitness Center

-Employees are eligible to sign up for classes in the fitness center or can use the fitness center when they choose to do so.
-Employees can sign up for a class in admissions or contact the fitness center staff to schedule a time to complete paperwork for non-class usage.
+Employees are eligible to sign up for fitness classes or join the Sauk YMCA.
+Employees receive a 25% incentive from the single rate to become a YMCA member.
+Employees can sign up for a class in admissions or contact the YMCA staff to obtain a membership.
 Hours for the fitness center are:

 - Monday – Thursday